intel/asynch_mode_nginx/test/README.md

 ```bash
     vim nginx-test.log
 ```
-##

 ## nginx_qat_module
-Any 3rd party OpenSSL engine modules can be intergrated into this framwork.
+Any 3rd party OpenSSL engine modules can be integrated into this framework.
 By default, a reference module `dasync_module` is provided in `src/engine/modules` and a QAT module `nginx_qat_module` is provided in `modules/nginx_qat_modules`.